jrybicki-jsc/flasknpm/README.md

 libraries?
 Adding direct links to your templates is a natural option but in the long term, the maintenance is pretty overwhelming.
 Secondly, as in my case the application might not work properly if deployed without internet or behind a strict firewall.
+Lastly, javascript underwent a lots of changes in the recent years and using the newest language features across all browsers, require more complex toolchains (e.g. using of babel).

 In this tutorial I will show a solution to that problem which uses `npm` (node package manager) and `webpack` tool.
 The tutorial should give you basic understanding of the tools rather than full deep dive into the aforementioned technologies.

 Prerequisites:
-* understanding of Flask, Python, and javascript
+* understanding of `Flask`, `Python`, and `javascript`
-* availability of npm
+* availability of `npm`

 ## Project structure
 Let us start with a simple directory structure for our application.
 We will create